streetsidesoftware/jest-mock-vscode/README.md

-# VS Code Mocks for Jest
+# VS Code Mocks for Jest and Vitest

 This packages is was created to help with the painful process of running unit tests on VS Code extensions.